Loading...

 Add grilled chicken, turkey, or tofu to your salad.
 Proteins can help stabilize blood sugar levels.

 Add black beans or chickpeas to your salad.
-They are high in fiber and protein which can help modulate blood sugar levels.
+They are high in fiber and protein, which can help moderate glucose levels.

-Be mindful of the portion sizes of high-carb ingredients like corn or tortilla strips to avoid excessive glucose spikes.
+Be mindful of the portion sizes of higher-carbohydrate ingredients such as corn and tomatoes.

 Stay Hydrated